Juniper/ansible-junos-stdlib/README.md

     '*.c1e4.galaxy.openshiftapps.com', 'c1e4.galaxy.openshiftapps.com'.

     ERROR! - you can use --ignore-errors to skip failed roles and finish processing the list.

+### MacOS Mojave and newer

+In MacOS Mojave and newer (>=10.14), ssh keys created with the system `ssh-keygen` are created using the newer 'OPENSSH' key format, even when specifying `-t rsa` during creation.
+This directly affects the usage of ssh keys, particularly when using the `ssh_private_key_file`.
+To create/convert/check keys, follow these steps:

+- Create a new RSA key: `ssh-keygen -m PEM -t rsa -b 4096`
+- Check existing keys: `head -n1 ~/.ssh/some_private_key` RSA keys will be `-----BEGIN RSA PRIVATE KEY-----` and OPENSSH keys will be `-----BEGIN OPENSSH PRIVATE KEY-----`
+- Convert an OPENSSH key to an RSA key: `ssh-keygen -p -m PEM -f ~/.ssh/some_key`

 ### Ansible Galaxy Role